DLevi013/ios-project/README.md

 # **Foocation**

 A social iOS application for sharing food and restaurant experiences.
-Users can post photos of meals, explore restaurants, and see food from people they follow — similar to Instagram/BeReal, but focused on food discovery.
+Users can post photos of meals, explore restaurants, and see food from people they follow.
+Similar to Instagram/BeReal, but focused on food discovery.

 ## **Team & Project Info**
 **Group Number:** 7